 Add Pops of Color

-Overflow Your Space With Flowers
+Overflow Your Space with Flowers

 Though sowing seeds sporadically will lead to a rustic, organic look to your flower bed, sometimes you need a plant that is really going to make an impact.
-A large statement bush like this one above serves as the perfect space filler for any flower bed.
+A large statement bush like the one above serves as the perfect space filler for any flower bed.

 Keep it Soft and Sweet